plone/training/docs/plone-deployment/intro.md

 Major distributions

-> Ubuntu LTS is supported for the server setup.
+> Ubuntu LTS is supported for the server setup and in the training.
+> Debian is very similar.
+> Other distributions with recent packages might work too.

 Platform packages